ABBAS-Hayder/FernetCLI/README.md

 The project uses the **Fernet symmetric encryption** implementation provided by the `cryptography` library.

 > ⚠️ **Note:** This project is primarily intended for learning and experimentation with Python and symmetric cryptography.
-It should not be considered a production-grade password manager or secure storage solution.

 ---